pedrofg/MoviesFeed/README.md

 </a>

-App based on the Andrasfoid-CleanArchitecture
+App based on the Android-CleanArchitecture
 </br>
 https://github.com/android10/Android-CleanArchitecture